 Tip of the Day – Spot the difference

-Image 5 of 5 of Ella’s Session in the series Creating variety in your pet photography sessions
+Image 5 of 5 of Ella’s Session in the series Creating Variety in Your Dog Photography Sessions

-For “before and after Friday” this week we have an image that at first glance, might not seem to have been edited very heavily.
-This is a great example of attention to deal – and how much difference it can make to the final impact.⠀
+We have an image that at first glance, might not seem to have been edited very heavily.
+This is a great example of attention to deal – and how much difference it can make to the final impact.

 What do you think, do you agree it makes a difference?
 Can you spot anything else I did to simplify the image?

-Subscribe below to receive these tips in your email inbox!
+Instant subscribe below to receive the Creating Variety series of 25 free daily tips in your inbox!